metabase/metabase/docs/embedding/signed-embedding-parameters.md

 2. Click on the **sharing icon** > **Embed this item in an application**.
 3. Under **Parameters**, you'll find the names of your dashboard filters or SQL variables.
 4. Select **Editable** for each parameter that should get a filter widget on your embed.
+5. Click **Publish** to save your changes.

 **Editable** parameters are responsible for passing filter values from the embedded filter widget (displayed on the iframe) through to the filters on your original dashboard or SQL question (in your Metabase).

 ## Populating an embedded filter widget with a default value

-If you want to set a default value for your [embedded filter widget](#adding-a-filter-widget-to-a-signed-embed), you can pass that value to the corresponding parameter name in your embedding URL.
+If you want to set a default value for your [embedded filter widget](#adding-a-filter-widget-to-a-signed-embed), you can pass that default value to the corresponding parameter name in the embedding URL.
 Note that:

 - Parameter _names_ are lowercase.
 - Parameter _values_ are case-sensitive (they must match your data).